RebeccaFolarin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(9) write a script that sets the permission to the file hello (10) write a script that sets the mode of the file hello (11) write a script that sets the mode of the file hello the same as olleh mode
+(9) write a script that sets the permission to the file hello (10) write a script that sets the mode of the file hello (11) write a script that sets the mode of the file hello the same as olleh mode (12) create a script that adds execute permissions to all subdirectories of the current directory for the owner, the group owner and all other users